prateekbstack/hudl-login/README.md

 # hudl-login

 This project is used to automate all test scenarios in the login module of [hudl.com](https://www.hudl.com).
-Please clone this repo and install dependencies
+This uses Ruby Cucumber with Selenium.
+Please clone this repo and install dependencies.

 ## Run command for the suite
 Make sure you are in the root folder of the project.
 From there, run the following command.